transentis/carsharing-ai-assistant/README.md

 - "I need a formatted summary of all roles and their responsibilities"
 - "Generate a report about all processes and their departments"
 - "Create a document listing all systems that support the 'Car Rental' process"
-- "I want a report showing the complete workflow for each process"
+- "Create a report showing each process, the steps of each process and the description of each step."
+- "Generate a report with a table of all workflows in the knowledge graph, showing every department, the processes a department is owner of, all steps for each of the processes, the role performing the step, and the system supporting the step"

 ## Ideas for Extension